-The Bank's Internal Auditor and Risk Manager as well as the Bank's External Auditors are invited to attend meetings of the Audit & Risk Committee.
+The Bank's Internal Auditor as well as the Bank's External Auditors are invited to attend meetings of the Audit & Risk Committee.
 Members of Senior Management are also invited to attend meetings as is deemed necessary by the Committee.
 The Company Secretary acts as Secretary to the Audit & Risk Committee.

-Asset-Liability Management Committee (ALCO)
+Assets & Liabilities Committee (ALCO)

 Membership of this committee is made up of a number of chief officers and senior officers, including from the Finance and Treasury departments.
-The Risk Manager is invited to attend ALCO meetings.
 The Chief Executive Officer chairs ALCO whose main objective is to manage risks within approved limits at the same time as maximising the Bank's returns by efficient and judicious management of the Bank's assets and liabilities.
 A Secretary is appointed by the Committee.